 When the temperatures drop, the dial on our thermostats goes up.
 Fortunately, there are many tips and tricks that you can use to lower your gas bills without feeling left out in the cold.

-Further, with unemployment still at historic highs due to COVID-19, many people are feeling uneasy about their financial situation.
+Further, with COVID-19 cases spiking again, many people are feeling uneasy about their financial situation.
 With fall and winter rapidly approaching, it’s important to find ways to reduce your monthly gas bill.

 1. Turn Down the Heat—Stat!